 There is a $10 charge for a student photo.

 If, in an emergency, you or your spouse need to call into the office, please use 650.723.4447 and leave a message.
 Incoming messages will be placed in mailboxes.
 If you have a mobile phone and wish to be contacted this way in an emergency, provide your telephone number to the Program Administrator.

 Students should use home addresses or a box at the Stanford Post Office for incoming mail.
 Student mail addressed to the Department of Civil and Environmental Engineering may be delayed and is not reliable.
 Outgoing campus and stamped US mail may be placed in the designated boxes around campus.
 Postage stamps are available only at the Post Office.

 Checks for research assistants, teaching assistants and course assistants come semi-monthly and are available in Room 314 for you to pick up.
 They arrive on the seventh and 22nd of each month.
 If the 7th or 22nd falls on the weekend, checks arrive the preceding Friday.
 Checks are usually available mid-morning on pay days.
 To avoid delays, you may apply for direct deposit through Axess.

 The Engineering library and other campus libraries have photocopy machines available for student use.
 If you anticipate extensive copying, you may wish to purchase a copy card in Terman at the Engineering Library or at Green Library, which lowers the cost and avoids the need to carry coins.
 The FedEx Kinko’s Copy Center at Tresidder located on the 2nd Floor offers lower rates for bulk copying.
 The CEE Department machine is available only for work associated with sponsored research projects.
 The copier in Room 252 is for faculty and staff use only.
 Research and Teaching Assistants may use the copy machine in Room 252 for class assignment copies.
-The Program Assistant is not available to do your copy work.
+The Program Administrator is not available to do your copy work.

 Bulletin and Chalk Boards